amemorystore/assets/README.md

 # memoryland assets

 for asset contributions:

-examples are stored here, under /text or /gfx
+examples are here, under /text or /gfx

 /text